To keep staff and patients safe, by reducing footfall in the Surgery, we would ask you to telephone us if you need to make an appointment.

 A Little About Millfield Surgery

-We are a four partner, dispensing Practice, providing General Medical Services to a population of 7350.
+We are a five partner, dispensing Practice, providing General Medical Services to a population of 7350.
 Almost half this population inhabits outlying villages and farms.

 We are located at the edge of the town, working from purpose built premises, looking onto community grasslands and the Hambleton Hills, with both patient and staff parking on-site.